willf/wordle-solver/README.md

 This was created using Python 3.9.7.

+SPOILER ALERT: the `data` directory contains spoilers for upcoming Wordle games.
+View at your own risk 😅.

 The only requirement, I think is for the [rich](https://pypi.org/project/rich/) libary, and that's just for the CLI.

 To play a game: